Arzk/pitft-playerui/README.md

 =========
 - The radio UI button expects to find a playlist named "Radio".
 The Radio playlist is hidden from the playlists view
 - The active player view is decided between MPD and Spotify so that:
-	- MPD is always shown on start
+	- On start the playing player is active.
+Pause Spotify if both are playing
 	- If Spotify is playing and MPD starts playing, pause Spotify and switch to MPD
-	- And vice versa if Spotify starts playing
+	- Vice versa if Spotify starts playing

 TODO:
 =========
 - Sleep timer
-- Cover art from Spotify or album.jpg file
 - API for LIRC control of both players
 - Got other ideas?
 Post an issue and tell me about it